-This is the second year of running the ED&I Fellowship scheme with representation from across our departments.
-These Fellows have worked with the central MPLS ED&I Team, ED&I Steering Group and departmental leads to champion ED&I for the Division.
-Find out more about them below (listed alphabetically).
+This is the third year of running the ED&I Fellowship scheme with representation from across our departments.

 Department of Statistics